svera/magento2-developer-exam-notes/README.md

 ---
 > How do you identify the configuration scope for a given variable?

-Scope values come from the store, store_group, and store_website tables.
+Scope values come from the `store`, `store_group`, and `store_website` tables.

-The store table specifies store view names and codes The store_website table specifies website names and codes You can also find the code values using the Magento Admin.
+- The `store` table specifies store view names and codes
+- The `store_website` table specifies website names and codes
+- You can also find the code values using the Magento Admin.

 How to read the table: